 The land of “hygge”

 All our Danish translators have Danish as their mother tongue, and 99 per cent of them live in Denmark.
-This means that they can converse with local industry professionals, and that they keep up to date on Danish matters.
+This means that they can converse with local industry professionals, and that they keep up to date on local matters.

-Four tips for ordering a (Danish) translation
+Four tips for ordering (English to Danish) translations